Alexmhack/advanced_bootstrap/README.md

 Centering the content can be done with flexbox
 .d-flex 		gives the element flex property .align-items-center		center aligns the flex items

+# Improve overlay
+.container-fluid	for using row and cols we need to use a container for parent .justify-content-center		aligns content horizontally .row 		for grid construction inside containers .col-md-10		content won't be stretched on wide screens and render nicely on small screens too .text-center 		center our content within the column